-- 118 Article 39(3) of Delegated Regulation (EU) 2016/1075 prevents the independent valuer from seeking or taking instructions or guidance from any relevant public authority or the relevant entity or accepting financial or other advantages from any relevant public authority or the relevant entity. - 119 RAs should, as a best practice, consider and assess that the forms of support -mentioned in Article 39(4)(a) of Delegated Regulation 2016/1075-, where needed, are proportionate and necessary for achieving the goals of the valuation, and that the payment of costs and remuneration are reasonable.
-As regards what instructions, guidance, premises or technical equipment or support might be considered necessary, it should be a reasonable best practice to assess 'necessary'/necessity of those exchanges between the RA and the valuer when aimed at ensuring: - i. the purpose of the valuation as well as relevant resolution scenarios, - ii. the adequate level of clarity, quality, consistency of the valuer's deliverables, - iii. the observance of the national or EU legal framework; and - iv. the use of technical means necessary to gather the information in the possession of the RA that is necessary for the exercise of valuation, among other situations that could fall under Article 39(4)(a) of Delegated Regulation (EU) 2016/1075. - 120 RAs may consider as a best practice requiring from candidates a safeguard regarding independence from relevant public authorities to be included in their applications.
-Such safeguard should be able to operate forward-looking, as this rule of conduct needs to continue to operate throughout the valuation process in order not to affect independence. - 121 The valuers are expected to report information when their initial independence assessments changes during the course of the project.
-In such cases, safeguards and ethical rules could be used to an extent that independence would be maintained. - 122 To this end, as a best practice, the RA should request the valuer to have in place a procedure ready to be implemented in case CoI materialises in during the performance of the valuations.
-The procedure should include an acceptable timeframe for addressing the CoI, if it should arise.
-At the end of the performance of this procedure, the RA should be in a position to determine whether it is possible to continue cooperation with the valuer or whether other measures should be taken. - 123 As a best practice, the RA should have in place its own procedure to deal with potential CoI arising during the performance valuation.
+- 120 RAs should, as a best practice, consider and assess that the forms of support mentioned in Article 39(4)(a) of Delegated Regulation 2016/1075, where needed, are proportionate and necessary for achieving the goals of the valuation, and that the payment of costs and remuneration are reasonable.
+As regards what instructions, guidance, premises or technical equipment or support might be considered necessary, it should be a reasonable best practice to assess 'necessary'/necessity of those exchanges between the RA and the valuer when aimed at ensuring: - i. the purpose of the valuation as well as relevant resolution scenarios; - ii. an appropriate level of clarity, quality, consistency of the valuer's deliverables; - iii. observance of the national or EU legal framework; and - iv. the use of technical means necessary to gather the information in the possession of the RA that is necessary for the exercise of valuation, among other situations that could fall under Article 39(4)(a) of Delegated Regulation (EU) 2016/1075. - 121 RAs may consider as a best practice requiring from candidates a safeguard regarding independence from relevant public authorities to be included in their applications.
+Such a safeguard should be able to operate forward-looking, as this rule of conduct needs to continue to operate throughout the valuation process in order to not affect independence. - 122 The valuers are expected to report information when their initial independence assessments change during the course of the project.
+In such cases, safeguards and ethical rules could be used to the extent that independence is maintained. - 123 To this end, as a best practice, the RA should request the valuer to have in place a procedure ready to be implemented in case CoI materialises during the performance of the valuations.
+The procedure should include an acceptable time frame for addressing the CoI, if it should arise.
+At the end of the performance of this procedure, the RA should be in a position to determine whether it is possible to continue cooperation with the valuer or whether other measures should be taken. - 124 As a best practice, the RA should have in place its own procedure to deal with potential Col arising during the performance valuation.
 This procedure should identify responsible persons, chain of information and decision, and information needed to take a decision if the RA can continue the project with the valuer, if additional safeguards are needed or if there should be a discontinuation of the valuation process.